emaglio/trailblazer.github.io/guides/trailblazer/2.0/03-trailblazer-basic.md

 ## Folder Structure

-Trailblazer offers you a new, more intuitive file layout so how project will look like that:
+Trailblazer offers you a new, more intuitive file layout:

 ```
 app